 You ate a Delta-9 gummy, put on a movie, and waited.
-An hour goes by, then two hours, and you feel absolutely nothing.
-You are completely sober and intensely frustrated.
+An hour goes by, then two hours, and you feel nothing.

 Here are the top reasons your Delta-9 gummy didn’t make you high, how to fix it, and the infamous “edible trap” you must avoid at all costs.